-Locate the plugin and then click on the Install and later the Activate button.
+Locate the plugin and then click on Install Now and later the Activate button.

 However, you’re also going to need the WooCommerce billing and shipping fields added to your form, a feature only available in the pro version of Profile Builder.
 In addition, you may also want to customize other fields of your form.

 But since you get so much more in terms of overall functionality and customizations with Profile Builder Pro, it’s going to be a worthy investment into user management on your site.